RISC-KC/basic_rv32s/guidelines/development_log.md

 After this issue, I confirmed all other waveforms follow expected values.

-Just this one now… I’ll analyze and fix it tomorrow.
+Just this one now...
+I’ll analyze and fix it tomorrow.
 I hope to finish FPGA Timing Analysis within this week.
 That’s it for today!

 ### [2025.06.07.]

 #### Implementing Illegal Instruction Exception

-I tried various methods to support Illegal Instruction Exception…
+I tried various methods to support Illegal Instruction Exception...
 First, the exception appeared one cycle late.
 After fixing that, it failed to read mtvec correctly.
 Then, when I wrote code to fix that, iverilog simulation completely froze, while Vivado showed waveforms but with unintended behaviors.